Brian Doherty (drummer): Session musician

 After leaving They Might Be Giants, Doherty went on to work with many groups and artists, including one single session for XTC.
 This session resulted in the song "Cherry In Your Tree", which was released as a one-off on the compilation soundtrack album Carmen Sandiego: Out Of This World, in 1994.

 He also worked with M2M, Frank Black of The Pixies, Twyla Tharp, Freedy Johnston, Christy Thompson, Madder Rose, Simone Hardy, Chip Taylor, John Platania, Sol Seppy, Guy Davis, Gary Lucas, Haruko Nara, and Jon Langford of The Mekons, Chip Taylor, John Platania, Jon Langford, Guy Davis, P.J.
 Pacifico, and Sol Seppy.
-Doherty has also produced a number of recordings, including Ms. Lum’s Airport Love Song, described by Billboard as "exquisitely wrought."
+Doherty has also produced a number of recordings, including Ms. Lum's Airport Love Song.

-In 2000 Doherty went back to graduate school at the City College of New York.
+In 2000, Doherty went back to graduate school at the City College of New York.
 After earning a Master's degree in Elementary Education, he became a classroom teacher as part of the New York City Teaching Fellows program, teaching music in the South Bronx.
 In addition to being a full-time music teacher, from 2000 to 2020, Doherty has also remained active as a drummer playing private events and Broadway shows.
 He worked on the Broadway productions of RENT, Hairspray, Little Shop of Horrors, and Waitress.
 He also drummed in the debut of the Broadway show The Times They Are A-Changin' in October 2006 at the Brooks Atkinson Theater in New York City.